TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 14/Romans 14.6.md

 ---

-He that regardeth the day, regardeth it unto the Lord: and he that eateth, eateth unto the Lord, for he giveth God thanks; and he that eateth not, unto the Lord he eateth not, and giveth God thanks.
+He who observes the day, observes it to the Lord; and he who does not observe the day, to the Lord he does not observe it.
+He who eats, eats to the Lord, for he gives God thanks.
+He who doesn't eat, to the Lord he doesn't eat, and gives God thanks.